ConacBreslin/CBBridge/README.md

 - have less text in sections that can be truncated with an ellipsis and a ‘read more’ option,
 - provide a members’ section that could be logged in to,
 - provide an online discussion forum for bridge problems,
+- ilnk to exisiting online bridge platforms like BridgeBAseOnline and RealBridge
 - provide interactive bridge hands and quizzes.
 - revisit the responsiveness of the class and play timetables as some users did not immediately realise that the tables were swipeable.
-- futher customise the navbar with green brackgound and silver text to blend in more with the site.
+- further customise the navbar with green brackgound and silver text to blend in more with the site.
 ## Languages used
 [HTML5](https://en.wikipedia.org/wiki/HTML5)